Sunny Akani: 2021–2022

 In July, Akani contracted COVID-19, although was not withdrawn from any events.
 However, in an interview after losing in the 2022 European Masters, he revealed that he had Long COVID and was unable to practise for more than minutes, where normally he would be on the snooker table as much as he was able to be on it.
 This led to a significant dip in form throughout the 2021-22 season, which led to his eventual relegation from the tour.

 2024

 Akani reclaimed professional status by reaching the final of Event 1 of the Asia and Oceania Q School.
+Results in most tournaments did not go his way during the two years he was on tour, and he was relegated at the conclusion of the 2025-26 snooker season, finishing at a ranking of 78.

 Style of play

 Akani is known for his very deliberate cue action, where he plants his hand down with the cue before playing the next shot.
 In the book 147 Snooker Drills and Exercises by Andrew Highfield, he named a challenge after Akani, after challenging him to complete the drill.
 He is also known for resting his chin on the cue extension when playing with a rest.